 9. Solve A Problem That You Face

-My husband and I recognized the opportunity when we talked about our first time going to Trinidad Carnival.
-We realized that we both experienced frustration when trying to coordinate our trips there.
+When discussing our first trip to Trinidad Carnival, my husband and I recognized the opportunity.
+We realized we both experienced frustration when coordinating our trips there.
 Online resources and information about what events to go to, how to get tickets, and where to stay were minimal.

-Then we thought, there are probably other people out there who feel the same frustration.
-Are there group packages that do all of the coordination for people who want to experience this amazing festival?
+Then we thought there were probably other people out there who felt the same frustration.
+Are there group packages coordinated for people who want to experience this amazing festival?
 After being unable to find any all-inclusive options, Ultimate Trinidad Carnival was born.
 We were the first all-inclusive Trinidad Carnival offering in the market back in 2011.
-Seizing this opportunity means we get to work in a business and share a culture that we live and work with wonderful clients worldwide!
+Seizing this opportunity means we get to work in a business, share a culture that we live in, and work with wonderful clients worldwide!

 [This Article Is An Excerpt From Our 103 Tips Ultimate Guide To Opportunities]